Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 16.2% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 16.0% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 1,446,691 2010: 1,449,038 2011: 1,469,796 2012: 1,499,274 2013: 1,526,491 2014: 1,555,445 2015: 1,583,690 2016: 1,612,199 2017: 1,633,560 2018: 1,654,675 2019: 1,680,992 2010 base 2019